GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 normally used at Gemini are in the DRAGONS list of recognized standards.
 For this example, we will be reducing the standard star observations at each central wavelength separately without stacking them.
 The standard star reduction recipe stacks all the observations in a given file list.
-So, we need to create separate file lists for the different central wavelengths.
+So we need to create separate file lists for the different central wavelengths.

 First, let's check the central wavelength of the standard star frames in our raw data directory.